 Zoom in over the US and rotate the display to see the absolute vorticity isosurface over the continental US.

 The Isosurface Value in the Layer Controls can be used to change the value of absolute vorticity displayed.
-Change the value to 5 x 1.0e-5 s-1.
+Change the value to 5 (x 1.0e-5 s-1).

 Remove the absolute vorticity isosurface layer from the display.